Ship Recycling Convention & Guidelines:

 Environmental Guidelines for Ship-Breaking Industry

-(Central Pollution Control Board -CPCB, India)
+(Central Pollution Control Board -CPCB, India )

-Technical EIA Guidance Manual for Shipbreaking Yards
+EIA Guidance Manual for Shipbreaking Yards

 (Final Draft 2009, MOEF, India)